-A dark matter halo is a potentially confusing name and doesn’t actually resemble a ring like an angel’s halo.
+A dark matter halo is a potentially confusing name as it doesn’t actually resemble a ring like an angel’s halo.
 Instead a halo is more easily thought of as a roughly spherical cloud of dark matter particles that are physically held together by gravity.
-Astrophysicists are especially interested in the shape of these halos as they directly pull on the matter we can see like galaxies and stars which then influences how they move and interact.
+Astrophysicists are especially interested in the shape of these halos as they directly pull on the matter we can see like galaxies and stars influencing the motion and interactions of things we do see.

 Why should I care?